-- Right-of-way on Curved Priority Road
+- Right-of-way on Curved Priority Roads

-- Road Crossing Rules Regarding Pedestrians
+- Rules for Pedestrians

 - Roundabout Rules in Germany

-Right of Way
+1. Right of Way

-To understand the right of way, it does not matter where a road user wants to proceed, only important is, where it comes from.
+To understand the right of way, it does not matter where a road user wants to proceed, the only important is, where it comes from.
 Whether it comes from a priority road or from a green signal or from a road where a police officer is regulating the traffic.
 Right of way applies to all road users.
-No matter a car, a motorbike, a bicycle, a pedestrian, a hand pushed non-motorized vehicle etc.General rules regulating right-of-way are:
+No matter a car, a motorbike, a bicycle, a pedestrian, a hand-pushed non-motorized vehicle, etc.